shapeoko/Shapeoko_2/Instructions/01_electronics.md

 7. Type G0 Y10, click go.
 Another One of your motors should move!
 Hooray for stepper motors!
 8. Type G0 Z10, click go.
 The other motor that hasnt' moved yet should move!
 Hooray for you.
 9. It's time to assemble the machine.
 Get your game face ready, it's go time!
 10. If  your motors didn't turn, or there was as problem, please don't cry.
-Check this page [link to troubleshooting page] for some troubleshooting tips/tricks.
+Check [this page](steppertroubleshooting.md) for some troubleshooting tips/tricks.